 UltraClear epoxy is formulated to be poured right over the edge of a surface without having a border or a raised edge all the way around.
 Since the epoxy is thick, it will self-level on the surface and drip over the edges coating the sides.
 The epoxy will not hang down like icicles as it will go over the edges and under the lip about 1/4" to 1/2".
 After the epoxy hardens, you can come back and sand underneath any hardened epoxy that has formed with a sanding sponge.

 Better Safe Than Sorry

 It’s always better to overestimate rather than underestimate the amount of epoxy you will need.
-This is especially important when pouring over a bar top, countertop, or other large surfaces since it will be next to impossible to have a perfectly seamless surface if you run out of material during your pour.
-You would most likely need to start over with more epoxy to completely fix it, which can be avoided simply by rounding up when ordering.
+This is especially important when pouring epoxy over a bar top, countertop, or other large surfaces since it will be next to impossible to have a perfectly seamless epoxy surface if you run out of material during your pour.
+You would most likely need to start over by purchasing more epoxy to completely fix it, which can be avoided simply by rounding up when ordering.